The browser you are using is not supported. Please consider using a modern browser.

 At LIRS, we see the courage and resilience of children who are faced with this situation every day — and we work diligently to protect these children and reunite them with loved ones as quickly as possible.

 Through our network of trusted community partners, LIRS provides assistance to the U.S. government to identify family members in the country and ensure that children in our care are safely released to loved ones who are well-equipped to care for them.
 After families have been reunified, we provide extended support to particularly vulnerable families as they adjust to life together and navigate the immigration system.

-Safe Release Support staff are dedicated to the protection of migrant children.
-Through support from the Office of Refugee Resettlement, the LIRS network screens potential caregivers through a comprehensive process including fingerprinting for background checks, conducting a home study, and interviewing both the child and the potential sponsor.
-The interviews help us determine the sponsor’s motivation for sponsoring the child, the wishes of the parent, the child’s wishes, the sponsor’s understanding of the child’s needs, as well as any risk factors or special concerns the child–or LIRS child welfare specialists–might have.
+The relationships developed in the Safe Release Support program help us determine the sponsor’s motivation for sponsoring the child, the wishes of the parent, the child’s wishes, the sponsor’s understanding of the child’s needs, as well as any risk factors or special concerns the child – or LIRS child welfare specialists – might have.

-This crucial facet of our programming prevents the trafficking of children within our borders and ensures that children are placed in safe, loving homes with family members who are equipped to care for them.
-From there, they work with guardians to identify their needs and connect them with necessary services, such as pro bono legal counsel, English language classes, job training, and health care.
+This crucial facet of our programming prevents the trafficking of children within our borders and ensures that children are placed in safe, loving homes with family members who are well-equipped to care for them.

 Home Study and Post-Release Support Program